khizarkhan345/Service-Web/README.md

-The website is live on service-web.netlify.app.
+The website is live on https://service-web.netlify.app